Skip to content

 Even after rotating most credentials, one password remained compromised.

-Tuesday — Escalation: unauthorized access to the Veeam Server
+Tuesday Escalation: Unauthorized access to the Veeam Server

 Using the client’s credentials, the attacker did not access the Veeam Console.
+Instead, he accessed the Windows Server hosting Veeam.
+Once inside:

 • Formatted all disks of the local repository (not immutable)